macrat/ayd-web-scenario-plugin/REFERENCE.md

   print(res.remotePort) -- The server's network port.
   print(res.length)     -- The received body's length transported over network.
 This is not actual size of the body if the response compressed or encoded.

-  -- Read the body of the respnse using body function.
+  -- The response table have `read` and `lines` to read response body.
+The usage of these functions are the same as Lua's file object.
-  -- This method returns a string if succeeded to get body.
-Otherwise, for instance if body is too large, it returns nil. print(res:body())
+  -- If body is too large, these methods raise error. print(res:read("all"))

   return -- Return nothing.
 end)